vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 less fully.
-Of these a large number (fully half) are of the type of the roots which make their present-system according to the `á`-class, having a vowel capable of `guṇa`-strengthening before a final consonant (754): thus, with `i, chid, bhid, nij, ric, riṣ, lip, vid`, 1 `çiṣ` (`çās`), 2 `çiṣ, çriṣ, çliṣ, sic, sridh`; — with
+Of these a large number (fully half) are of the type of the roots which make their present-system according to the `á`-class, having a vowel capable of `guṇa`-strengthening before a final consonant (754): thus, with `i, chid, bhid, nij, ric, riṣ, lip, vid`, 1 `śiṣ` (`śās`), 2 `śiṣ, śriṣ, śliṣ, sic, sridh`; — with
-`u, krudh, kṣudh, guh, duṣ, dyut, druh, puṣ, budh, bhuj, muc, mruc, yuj, ruc, rud, rudh, muh, ruh, çuc`;
+`u, krudh, kṣudh, guh, duṣ, dyut, druh, puṣ, budh, bhuj, muc, mruc, yuj, ruc, rud, rudh, muh, ruh, śuc`;
 — with
-`ṛ, ṛdh, kṛt, gṛdh, gṛh, tṛp, tṛṣ, tṛh, dṛp, dṛç, dhṛṣ, nṛt, mṛdh, mṛṣ, vṛt, vṛdh, vṛṣ, sṛp, hṛṣ`.
+`ṛ, ṛdh, kṛt, gṛdh, gṛh, tṛp, tṛṣ, tṛh, dṛp, dṛś, dhṛṣ, nṛt, mṛdh, mṛṣ, vṛt, vṛdh, vṛṣ, sṛp, hṛṣ`.
-A small number end in vowels: thus, `ṛ, kṛ, sṛ` (which have the `guṇa`-strengthening throughout), `hi` (? `ahyat` once in AV.), and several in `ā`, apparent transfers from the root-class by the weakening of their `ā` to `a`: thus, `khyā, hvā, vyā, çvā`, and `dā` and `dhā`;
+A small number end in vowels: thus, `ṛ, kṛ, sṛ` (which have the `guṇa`-strengthening throughout), `hi` (? `ahyat` once in AV.), and several in `ā`, apparent transfers from the root-class by the weakening of their `ā` to `a`: thus, `khyā, hvā, vyā, śvā`, and `dā` and `dhā`;
 and `āsthat`, regarded by the grammarians as aorist to √`as` *throw*, is doubtless a like formation from √`sthā`.
-A few have a penultimate nasal in the present and elsewhere, which in this aorist is lost: thus, `bhraṅç, taṅs, dhvaṅs, sraṅs, krand, randh`.
+A few have a penultimate nasal in the present and elsewhere, which in this aorist is lost: thus, `bhraṅś, taṅs, dhvaṅs, sraṅs, krand, randh`.
 Of less classifiable character are
-`aç, kram, gam, ghas, tam, çam, çram, tan, san, sad, āp, das, yas, çak, dagh`.
+`aś, kram, gam, ghas, tam, śam, śram, tan, san, sad, āp, das, yas, śak, dagh`.
-The roots `pat, naç, vac` form the tense-stems `papta, neça, voca`, of which the first is palpably and the other two are probably the result of reduplication; but the language has lost the sense of their being such, and makes other reduplicated aorists from the same roots (see below,
+The roots `pat, naś, vac` form the tense-stems `papta, neśa, voca`, of which the first is palpably and the other two are probably the result of reduplication; but the language has lost the sense of their being such, and makes other reduplicated aorists from the same roots (see below,